 Both spring and fall are great for planting.
 Lawns benefit from a fall planting because root systems continue to grow through the winter, resulting in a fully established turf by the following spring.
 When planting in fall, seed should be on the ground well in advance of the first hard frost in your area (28 degrees for more than one hour); for traditional turf grass lawns, 4 to 6 weeks is adequate.
 Ecology lawns take longer to establish and should be seeded about 6 to 8 weeks before the first expected hard frost.
 In California, the best time to seed is between November and January.
 Spring planting begins when soil (not air) temperatures have returned to 50 degrees or warmer.
 Spring rains create favorable conditions for planting by helping to keep seeds continually moist during germination and early establishment.
 Summer is an acceptable time to plant, just know you may need more water to establish.

 How should I water to establish a seed mix?

 Water lightly and frequently to prevent top of soil from drying out as the seeds germinate.
 Seeds need to be kept constantly moist; do not let the seeds dry out.
 When grass seedlings are approximately 2 inches tall, reduce the frequency of waterings to 2 or 3 times weekly, but more deeply.
 The increase in water per application is to achieve greater soaking depths for development of healthy root systems.
 Reduce frequency of waterings over time as plants become established.
 If relying on natural rainfall for your planting, then plant in early spring or fall for greatest chance of success.
 If inadequate rainfall is received following seed germination, irrigation may be needed to ensure seedling survival. *If planted in spring, prevent the lawn from going dormant in the first summer season, which may require a deep watering once or twice a week.

-How should I water to keep a lawn green?
+How should I water to keep a healthy lawn?